AI Readiness Assessment (AIRA)

 AIRA is the diagnostic that comes first.

-AIRA is a packaged advisory engagement.
-The deliverable is a written assessment of your current state, a prioritised list of where AI will create value, a phased roadmap with named owners, and a sequencing argument that holds up to scrutiny from a CFO.
+AIRA is a packaged advisory engagement — fixed scope, fixed fee, fixed timeline.
+The output is a written assessment of your current state, a prioritised list of where AI will create value, a phased roadmap with named owners, and a sequencing argument that holds up to a CFO.

 • Where will AI create measurable value — and where will it just create slides?